isopleth/fram/README.md

 ## Libraries

-The run-time libraries needed by the program are in dist/lib.
+The run-time libraries needed by the program are in lib.
 Note that whilst these are all FOSS libraries, they are licensed differently to my code.
-The file licences.txt in dist/lib details the licences that they use.
+The file licences.txt in lib details the licences that they use.

 To run the ant script, which is the best way of building and testing the program, you will need to have ant, junit and the ant-junit